soler91/Achievement-Tracker/README.md

 # Achievements-Master
+Tracks achievement progress (list of tracked achievements are carried over playsessions - saved into a per-character file)

+Also makes it fairly easy to check if you have spefici achievements and which of its requirements are already done.

-Tracks achievement progress (list of tracked achievements are carried over playsessions - saved into a per-character file) the achievement data is from NA, but if you put a datacenter achievements data into data.json instead - it'd be in your preferred language
+the achievement data is from NA, but if you put a datacenter achievements data into data.json instead - it'd be in your preferred language

 Works fine on all regions, just the language of displayed text would be english

 ## Usage:
-**Enable/Disable** (enabled by default if there are achievements to track) **!a e**
+**Enable/Disable** (enabled by default if there are achievements to track)

+**!a e**

 **Add achievement to tracking list** (also adds all unfinished child achievements)

 **!a a ID** (or exact full achievement name, for example -  "**!a a 915**" or "**!a a Easy as Pie**") alias - **a t**

-Get achievements ID from http://teralore.com/us/achievements/
+Get achievements IDs from http://teralore.com/us/achievements/

 **Remove from tracking list** (once achievement is done it will be auto-removed from the list with a notification)